Meyer Lansky: Early life

-Maier Suchowljansky was born on July 4, 1902, in Grodno, Russian Empire (now Belarus), to a Polish-Jewish family who experienced antisemitism and pogroms from Imperial authorities.
-When asked about his native country, Lansky always responded "Poland".
-In 1911, Lansky emigrated to the United States through the port of Odessa with his mother and brother Jacob, and joined his father, who had immigrated in 1909, and settled on the Lower East Side of Manhattan, New York.
+Maier Suchowljansky was born on July 4, 1902, in Grodno, Russian Empire (now Belarus), to a Polish-Jewish family.
+When asked his native country, Lansky always responded "Poland".
+In 1911, Lansky emigrated to the United States through the port of Odessa with his mother and brother Jacob, and joined his father (who had immigrated in 1909) living on the Lower East Side of Manhattan, New York.

 Lansky met Benjamin "Bugsy" Siegel when they were children.
 They became lifelong friends, as well as partners in the bootlegging trade, and together managed the Bugs and Meyer Mob, with its reputation as one of the most violent Prohibition gangs.
 Lansky was also close friends with Charles "Lucky" Luciano; the two met as teenagers when Luciano attempted to extort Lansky for protection money on his walk home from school.
-Luciano respected the younger boy's defiant responses to his threats, and the two formed a lasting partnership thereafter.
-The two of them would go on to associate with veteran gangster Arnold Rothstein, up until his murder in 1928.
+Luciano respected the younger boy's defiant responses to his threats, and the two formed a lasting partnership.
+They later associated with veteran gangster Arnold Rothstein until his murder in 1928.